 - What kind of permit should I order?There are multiple types of permits available to students, employees, visitors and independent contractors for use on UTSA campuses.
-Try our Permit Selection Wizard on the Permits Page to assits in helping you determine which permit best suits your needs.
+Try our Permit Selection Wizard on the Permits Page to assist you in determining which permit best suits your needs.

 - How do I order a parking permit?Students and employees must purchase their parking permits online through the Automated Student Access Program (ASAP).

 - Log into your Parking Portal account at https://utsa.t2hosted.com/.

 - Click “Purchase Permits.”

 - Review the Parking & Traffic Rules and Regulations and check the acknowledgement box.